-Mom Shoots Suspected Carjacker Trying To Take SUV With Kids Inside
+Mom Shoots Suspected Car Thief Trying To Take SUV With Kids Inside

 The mother, who does not want to be identified, left her children in the SUV while she ran inside the convenience store.
 Before she returned a man jumped into her vehicle and tried to drive away, but the woman saw what was happening and jumped in the back seat.

-The woman told CBS 11 News she tried to get the man to stop but he refused.
-At that point she was able to open her glove box, pull out a gun, and shoot the man in the head.
+The woman told CBS 11 News she tried to get the man, later identified as Rickey Wright, to stop but he refused.
+At that point she was able to open her glove box, pull out a gun, and shoot Wright in the head.

 “I should have just have emptied the whole clip but I didn’t.
 I didn’t.
 I just wanted to give him a warning shot that was it,” she said.
 “I’m not a killer or anything like that, but I do believe in defending what’s mine.”